 There has been nothing quite like these surveys before or since.
 For seven years, 2004-2010, National Geographic Traveler published landmark Destination Scorecard surveys, providing stewardship scores for hundreds of places around the world.
 Only now is the Europe-based Green Destinations Partnership moving toward completion of a global destination-stewardship database that can be seen a possible successor.

-Below, we gather in one place hyperlinks to the results of all seven of National Geographic Traveler’s landmark destination stewardship surveys, including survey panelist comments on hundreds of world destinations from top-rated to bottom.
+Below, we list in one place all seven of National Geographic Traveler’s landmark destination stewardship surveys, which included survey panelist comments on hundreds of world destinations from top-rated to bottom.
+Most of these hyperlinks are now off-line, but we retain the original records.
 (See Methodology and sample expert comments below.)